zoonoo/azure-docs.ko-kr/articles/azure-portal/azure-portal-dashboard-share-access.md

 <properties
-   pageTitle="Azure 포털 대시보드 액세스 | Microsoft Azure" description="이 문서에서는 Azure 포털에서 대시보드에 대한 액세스 권한을 공유하는 방법을 설명합니다." services="azure-portal" documentationCenter="" authors="tfitzmac"
+   pageTitle="Azure portal dashboard access | Microsoft Azure" description="This article explains how to share access to a dashboard in the Azure portal." services="azure-portal" documentationCenter="" authors="tfitzmac"